-- h) A pilot of the aircraft and/or person in charge of air show and/or air competition on an uncontrolled aerodrome is allowed to do so, only on condition that AFIS or Providing information to known traffic is provided at the aerodrome and within respective ATZ. - A pilot of the aircraft and/or person in charge when intending to conduct local activity at an uncontrolled aerodrome shall coordinate such an operation with the AFIS unit or unit Providing information to known traffic or the aerodrome operator in advance. - j) A pilot of the aircraft and/or person in charge executing flight operation from another site inside the ATZ or infringing the ATZ or passing through the ATZ within operational hours of an aerodrome, shall coordinate his/her intended activity with the AFIS unit or unit Providing information to known traffic or with the aerodrome operator in advance, unless otherwise stated in the appropriate letter of agreement. - 2.4.1.4 Announcement of Arrival and Departure on an uncontrolled aerodrome. - a) Pilot of the aircraft (with exception of hang-glider or para-glider), departing from an uncontrolled aerodrome or arrives at an uncontrolled aerodrome within operational hours of an aerodrome, shall announce to the AFIS unit or to the unit providing information to known traffic, by radiotelephony or personally: - the registration mark of the aircraft, - time of take-off (in case of departures) / time of landing (in case of arrivals), - name of pilot in command and - total number of persons on the board.
+- f) A pilot of the aircraft conducting night flight, flight training to obtain pilot license for the airplanes and helicopters in the framework of local operations, airdrops or glider launch on an uncontrolled aerodrome is allowed to do so, only provided that AFIS or the information to known traffic is provided at the aerodrome and within respective ATZ.
+The provision about night flights is not applied to air rescue service and flights of state aircraft. - g) A pilot of the aircraft and/or person in charge of air show and/or air competition on an uncontrolled aerodrome is allowed to do so, only on condition that AFIS or Providing information to known traffic is provided at the aerodrome and within respective ATZ. - h) A pilot of the aircraft and/or person in charge when intending to conduct local activity at an uncontrolled aerodrome shall coordinate such an operation with the AFIS unit or unit Providing information to known traffic or the aerodrome operator in advance. - A pilot of the aircraft and/or person in charge executing flight operation from another site inside the ATZ or infringing the ATZ or passing through the ATZ within operational hours of an aerodrome, shall coordinate his/her intended activity with the AFIS unit or unit Providing information to known traffic or with the aerodrome operator in advance, unless otherwise stated in the appropriate letter of agreement.

+- 2.4.1.4 Announcement of Arrival and Departure on an uncontrolled aerodrome. - a) Pilot of the aircraft (with exception of hang-glider or para-glider), departing from an uncontrolled aerodrome or arrives at an uncontrolled aerodrome within operational hours of an aerodrome, shall announce to the AFIS unit or to the unit providing information to known traffic, by radiotelephony or personally: - the registration mark of the aircraft, - time of take-off (in case of departures) / time of landing (in case of arrivals), - name of pilot in command and - total number of persons on the board.